eduvpn/documentation/API.md

 | `public_key` | No       | A WireGuard public key, for the WireGuard protocol                               |
 | `prefer_tcp` | No       | Prefer connecting over TCP to the server.
 Either `yes` or `no`.
 Defaults to `no` |

+If the VPN client supports only WireGuard or OpenVPN and not both, see [VPN Protocol Selection](#vpn-protocol-selection) for the `Accept` header.
+To add it to the cURL example use e.g.`-H "Accept: application/x-openvpn-profile"` to indicate your client only supports OpenVPN.

 #### Profile ID

 The value of `profile_id` MUST be of one of the identifiers for the profiles